SineVFX/TopDownEffectsDoc/MaterialParameters.md

 * **Second Mask Noise 01 Negate** - Noise 01 will be negated in the R channel of the second mask
 * **Second Mask Affects Ramp** - The R channel of the second mask will be added to the ramp, adjusting the ramp position as a result
 * **Second Mask Boosts Emission** - Boosting emission in the R channel of the second mask
-* **Second Mask Fract Switch** - Apply fract function to the second mask, making it looks like a saw wave
+* **Second Mask Fract Switch** - Apply fract function to the second mask, making it look like a saw wave
 * **Second Mask Fract Shrink** - Stretching the resulting fract mask